CloudTrail userIdentity element - AWS CloudTrail

 AWSAccount Not present

 IdentityCenterUser Not present The onBehalfOf section contains information about the IAM Identity Center user ID and identity store ARN for which the call was made.
-For more information about IAM Identity Center, see the AWS IAM Identity Center User Guide.
+To learn more about how you can use these two fields, see Identifying the user and session in IAM Identity Center user-initiated CloudTrail events

 Unknown Can be present For example, the value can be the account alias or email address of the associated AWS account ID.